microsoft/react-native-devblog/blogposts/2024-05-15-improved-gallery-fabric-0.74.md

 ### Direct Debugging as the Default

-To streamline our debugging process, we're shifting our focus from web debugging to align with React Native's decision to [deprecate web debugging](https://github.com/react-native-community/discussions-and-proposals/discussions/734).
+To streamline our debugging process, we're shifting our focus from web debugging to align with React Native's direction to [deprecate web debugging](https://github.com/react-native-community/discussions-and-proposals/discussions/734).
 For all engines except Hermes, we recommend utilizing direct debugging.
-While Hermes currently experiences challenges with direct debugging, rest assured, we're actively working on a solution for an upcoming patch release.
-Check for updates surrounding Hermes [here](https://github.com/microsoft/react-native-windows/issues/12982)
+While Hermes currently experiences challenges with direct debugging, we're actively working on a solution for an upcoming patch release.
+Check for updates surrounding Hermes [here](https://github.com/microsoft/react-native-windows/issues/12982).

 ### CoreApp APIs and prototypes

 CoreApp was created as a testing ground to explore potential directions for Fabric.
-We've taken what we've learned as influence on the Fabric app templates and we've made the decision to deprecate the CoreApp option for Paper apps.
+We've taken these learnings back into the main Fabric app templates, and have therefore deprecated the CoreApp option for Paper apps.

 ## Reliability Boost